wyyqwqq/Tensorflow-gpu-on-MAC-High-Sierra-10.13.5-with-Python-2.7/README.md

-Tensorflow-gpu on Mac High Sierra(10.13.5) configuration with Python2.7
+Tensorflow-gpu on Mac High Sierra(10.13.5) installation with Python2.7
 ========
 #### Mac external GPU with CUDA support